gabfloww/taskboard-web-project/README.md

 # TaskBoard

-A Trello-style task management app built with React, Node.js, and SQLite.
+A Task management app built with React, Node.js, and SQLite.

 ## Tech Stack